Killing of Cecil the lion: In Zimbabwe

 Cecil's killing went largely unnoticed in the animal's native Zimbabwe.
 The country's The Chronicle newspaper wrote: "It is not an overstatement that almost 99.99 percent of Zimbabweans didn't know about this animal until Monday.
 Now we have just learnt, thanks to the British media, that we had Africa's most famous lion all along, an icon!"
 The BBC's Farai Sevenzo wrote: "The lion's death has not registered much with the locals".

 On the other hand, Zimbabwean officials stated that the killing of Cecil had already caused a decrease in tourism revenues.
 A significant decrease was noted in Hwange, where the lion had lived.
 Many international tourists who had planned to see the lion had cancelled their trips.
 "This killing is a huge loss to our tourism sector that was contributing immensely to the national wealth", said Emanuel Fundira, the president of the Safari Operators Association of Zimbabwe.
 "We had a lot of people, in terms of visitors, coming in to the country to enjoy and view Cecil, so really this was a great loss," Fundira said, calling Cecil's presence "a draw card" and comparing his death to "the demise of an icon".
 The director of the Zimbabwe Tourism Authority, Karikoga Kaseke, said that tourism had been booming, but that Zimbabwe was now perceived as a country which was not interested in protecting and promoting animal rights, and this view had also hindered tourism.

-Bryan Orford, a professional wildlife guide who worked in Hwange, calculates that with tourists from a single nearby lodge collectively paying per day, the revenue generated by having Cecil's photograph taken during five days would have been greater than someone paying a one-off fee of to hunt and kill the lion, with no hope of future revenue.
+Bryan Orford, a professional wildlife guide who worked in Hwange, calculated that with tourists from a nearby lodge collectively paying per day, the revenue generated from photography of Cecil taken over a five day trip would have been greater than someone paying a one-off fee of to hunt and kill the lion, with no hope of future revenue.

 On 1 August 2015, in response to Cecil's killing, the hunting of lions, leopards and elephants along with all bow-hunting was immediately suspended in areas outside of Hwange National Park by Zimbabwe's environment minister, Opa Muchinguri, who said, "All such hunts will only be conducted if confirmed and authorized in writing by the Director-general of the Zimbabwe Parks and Wildlife Management Authority, and only if accompanied by parks staff whose costs will be met by the landowner".
 The moratorium was lifted after 10 days.

 Zimbabwe's acting information minister, Prisca Mupfumira, when questioned about Cecil's killing, asked, "What lion?".

 At a press conference on 31 July 2015, Zimbabwe's environment minister, Opa Muchinguri, said the hunter violated Zimbabwean law and needs to be held accountable.
 "We are appealing to the responsible authorities for his extradition to Zimbabwe".
 Muchinguri said in a press release that Palmer's actions had tarnished the image of Zimbabwe and placed further strain on the relationship between Zimbabwe and the U.S. She suggested conservationists and animal lovers provide resources to help decrease poaching and other environmental concerns in Zimbabwe.